robolyst/osquant/content/papers/replicating-pandas-ewm-var/index.md

 estimates = ((simulations - avg)**2).sum(1) / n
 ```

-So now we have 10 million estimates of variance where the true variance is $1$.
+We now have 10 million estimates of variance where the true variance is $1$.
 And what is our average estimate?
 Calculating the mean:
 ```python
 estimates.mean()
 ```